brandstrat-sas/omldeploytool/ansible/README.md

 # Ansible based OMniLeads management

-In this repository you will find an alternative to implement OMniLeads tenant management from an on-premise IT management perspective, but also super viable for working in cloud-computing environments.
+In this repository you will find an alternative to implement OMniLeads tenant management from an on-premise IT management perspective, but also completely viable for working in cloud-computing environments.

 The idea is to be able to manage several OMniLeads tenants from this ansible based management tool.